 - 2 cups (12 ounce package) Nestle Toll House Semi-Sweet Chocolate Morsels

 To begin, preheat the oven to 325 degrees.
 Grease a 9-inch-round cake pan.
 Line the bottom of the pan with parchment paper; grease again.
+I don’t often use parchment paper but I always do for buckeye cake.

 Bake for 25 minutes or until a wooden pick inserted in the middle comes out clean.
 Cool on wire rack for 5 minutes.
 Run knife around edge of cake; cool for an additional 10 minutes.
 Invert cake onto serving platter.
 Remove pan and parchment paper; cool completely.